-The phase modulated field is applied for duration $t$ with the Rabi frequency $\Omega_1$ set close to the COM mode frequency, $\nu$: The detuning $\epsilon$ between $\nu$ and $\Omega_1$ is set such as to satisfy condition Eq. \eqref{Eq:ShortestGateTime}.
-Here, we use $\Omega_1 = 2\pi \times 94.8$~kHz to fulfill this condition. $\Omega_2$, characterizing the phase modulation depth, is set to $\Omega_2 = 2\pi \times 71$~kHz, for double dressing and protecting the qubit's coherence against RF amplitude fluctuations.
+The phase-modulated field is applied for duration $t$ with the Rabi frequency $\Omega_1$ set close to the c.m. mode frequency $\nu$: The detuning $\epsilon$ between $\nu$ and $\Omega_1$ is set so as to satisfy condition Eq. \eqref{Eq:ShortestGateTime}.
+Here, we use $\Omega_1 = 2\pi \times 94.8$~kHz to fulfill this condition.
+Note that $\Omega_2$, characterizing the phase-modulation depth, is set to $\Omega_2 = 2\pi \times 71$~kHz, for double dressing and protecting the qubit's coherence against rf amplitude fluctuations.
 For a chosen $\Omega_1$, the considerations for choosing $\Omega_2$ are described in Sec. \ref{SecGateDesc} and guided by numerical simulations, searching for the minimal residual excitation of the ions' motion.

 To reconstruct the density matrix $\rho$, after application of the gate, tomography of the two-qubit state is carried out.
-For this purpose, the sequence of initial state preparation, subsequent two-qubit entangling gate, and measurement is repeated $M$ times $(200<M<600)$.
-After preparation of the entangled state, in order to effectively measure in different bare state bases, different sets of local single-qubit rotations are applied before a projective measurement in the $z-$basis takes place \cite{roos2004bell} (appendix \ref{secA4}).
+For this purpose, the sequence of initial state preparation, the subsequent gate of two chevrons, and the measurement are repeated $M$ times $(200<M<600)$.
+After preparation of the entangled state, in order to effectively measure in different bare state bases, different sets of local single-qubit rotations are applied before a projective measurement in the $z$ basis takes place \cite{roos2004bell} (Appendix \ref{secA4}).